mouse-reeve/kyranides/03_book_1.md

-green Jasper Stone, and the Heart and Liver of the Houp, and the Roots of the _Gorgon_ of Eryngo, and the feed of [_περιστερεών_](http://lsj.translatum.gr/wiki/%CF%80%CE%B5%CF%81%CE%B9%CF%83%CF%84%CE%B5%CF%81%CE%B5%CF%8E%CE%BD)
-i. e. upright Vervein, and the clean Blood of _Chrysanthemum_, i. e. the Juice of the Herb _Plumaria_ or _Strechas_, and the extremity of the heart of the Seal, and moreover the Crest of a Houp's head also; it were better if you
+green Jasper Stone, and the Heart and Liver of the Houp, and the Roots of the _Gorgon_ of Eryngo, and the feed of [_περιστερεών_](http://lsj.translatum.gr/wiki/%CF%80%CE%B5%CF%81%CE%B9%CF%83%CF%84%CE%B5%CF%81%CE%B5%CF%8E%CE%BD) i.e. upright Vervein, and the clean Blood of _Chrysanthemum_, i.e. the Juice of the Herb _Plumaria_ or _Strechas_, and the extremity of the heart of the Seal, and moreover the Crest of a Houp's head also; it were better if you